April 4, 2011

 “Let love be without hypocrisy.”

-Virtually every day I see people mistake loving their children or spouse with doing what their spouse wants.
+Virtually every day I see people mistake loving their children or spouse with doing what their children or spouse wants.
 Love does not mean you do what someone else wants because you want them to feel good.
 Love means that you know God and want to do what He wants for people you love.
 You will seek the best interest of other people, and treat them like God treats you.
 Now I trust you can understand that if you do not know God, you cannot love anyone like God loves them.
-The kind of love Paul speaks about in Romans 12:9, page 1775 describes the love that motivates the use of all spiritual gifts to benefit the body of Christ, and to edify believers in love.
+The kind of love Paul speaks about in Romans 12:9 describes the love that motivates the use of all spiritual gifts to benefit the body of Christ, and to edify believers in love.

 The context of this love without hypocrisy certainly fits tightly with the spiritual gifts we have just described.
 When you lay hold of someone to encourage and exhort them, you better be sure you are acting with the pure motives of moving them closer to Christ, without rancor or biting attack.
 Similarly, when you give, you better consider whether you are seeking more favor from men, or more praise from God who sees what you do in secret.
 Finally, consider the mercy to enemies that acts in their best interests.
 You will show mercy to enemies, in the same way that Jesus gave His life for you and forgave you.
 The hypocrite will be saying one thing and doing another.
 Because we are all hypocrites, Paul warns us to be remove all hypocrisy from all our love.